vijaynalawade/TCI-Hackathon/README.md

 For more information about AWS ElastiCache adn its configuration.
 Please refer to: https://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/GettingStarted.html

+##NOTE: No Redis integration yet.

 ##Operations supported:

- * Set: Store or Update Text, Bytes, Objects or XML data into memcache with a key and an expiration duration.
+ * Set: Store or Update Text, Bytes, Objects or XML data into memcached with a key and an expiration duration.
- * Get: Get the data from memcache with a key
+ * Get: Get the data from memcached with a key
- * Delete: Delete the data from memcache with a key
+ * Delete: Delete the data from memcached with a key

 ## Set Activity: